-E. Describe how a workforce equity lens is or will be incorporated in analysis of performance goals and evaluation activities.
+C. Describe how a workforce equity lens6 is or will be incorporated in the analysis of performance goals and implementation of evaluation activities.

 As stated in Chapter 4, Section K, The Workforce Board will be reviewing workforce equity in the future.
 One of the future workforce equity lens is to develop a goal to achieve equity in service delivery and drive action toward shared metrics of success.
 This goal is outside of the LWA required WIOAA Performance Measures as states in Chapter 5, Section A.